jeffrwells/coderbase.io-staging/projects/coderbase.md

 # Summary

 *Note: This project is very much a work in progress.
-You are looking at it right now.*
+This portfolio was created on, and is hosted by, Coderbase.io.*

 Coderbase.io is a portfolio platform for developers.
 It seeks to create the ideal online identity for developers.
 It combines blog-style posts, projects that contain annotations -- such as what you are reading right now -- and basic pages.